helloworldless/davidagood.com/content/blog/dynamodb-data-modeling/index.md

 Beware of different SDKs especially when researching issues, e.g. before digging into documentation, check which SDK or which version it is for.

+For example, for NodeJS and Python, there are older, lower-level SDKs which require you to write DynamoDB JSON, like `{'Name': {'S': 'Jack}}`,  and a newer SDK which takes care of the datatype "wrapping" for you so you can just write: `{'Name': 'Jack'}`

-For example, for Java there are many SDKS and other official libraries:
+Also, for Java there are many SDKS and other official libraries:

 - Java SDK v1
 - Java SDK v2
 - DynamoDBMapper

-Also, transactional operations have their own classes, like `Get` and `Put`
+Watch out for transactional operations as well.
+They have their own classes, like `Get` and `Put`